Flonk/browser/README.md

 - Firefox
   1. Type `about:debugging` in your address bar to bring up the add-ons page.
   2. Click the `Load Temporary Add-on` button, navigate to the `build/manifest.json` file, and "Open".

-# Contribute

-Code contributions are welcome!
-Please commit any pull requests against the `master` branch.
-Learn more about how to contribute by reading the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.

-Security audits and feedback are welcome.
-Please open an issue or email us privately if the report is sensitive in nature.
-You can read our security policy in the [`SECURITY.md`](SECURITY.md) file.